lumina-desktop/lumina-docs/luminaconfig.rst

-The :guilabel:`Desktop Defaults` category, seen in :numref:`Figure %s <lumina3>`, is used to configure which applications automatically start upon logging in to |lumina|, the default applications and file types, and keyboard shortcuts.
+The :guilabel:`Desktop Defaults` category, seen in :numref:`Figure %s <lumina3>`, is used to configure which applications automatically start on login in to |lumina|, the default applications and file types, and keyboard shortcuts.

-.. index:: applications
+.. index:: default applications
 .. _Applications:

 Applications